The Symantec Research Labs Graduate Fellowship

 Application materials must include the following:

 - Personal statement of research interests not to exceed 500 words.
 Applicants are strongly encouraged to articulate the value and novelty of their research.

 - Two letters of recommendation from professors or industry researchers who can evaluate the applicant's scientific aptitude and potential for research.
-Letters of recommendation may be sent confidentially.
+Letters of recommendation may be sent separately and confidentially.

 - As part of the application process, some candidates may be contacted for telephone interviews.

 - Final award decisions will be announced in January 2017.

 - Applications and letters of recommendation may be sent to us in the following ways:

 Please direct any additional questions about the Symantec Graduate Fellowship Program to: SRLFellowship@Symantec.com

 Meet the 2017 Symantec Research Labs Graduate Fellowship Winners

 - Tyler Hunt, University of Texas, USA